jsebrech/php-o/README.md

 - The session cookie has the httpOnly flag, and the secure flag if the session was created over HTTPS
 - The session id will not be passed in the URL, but only via cookie
 - The session name is changed from the default
-- The session id is changed on each request (makes it harder to do something with an intercepted session id)
+- The session id is changed on the first request to prevent session fixation

 Additionally, some convenience functionality is provided to protect against CSRF attacks.
 To use this: